Kimbohlovette/Whoget-Report-Writing/README.md

 ### Controllers
 All controllers for each route a written inside the `controllers/` directory.
 Controllers are responsible for handling incoming requests and returning responses to the client.
 We will only use them to create routes.
-Below is a controller handle route to create a category 👇
+Below is a controller that  handle the route to create a category 👇
 ```
 import { Request, Response } from 'express';
 import { Category } from '../../models/categoryModel';